iteratehq/iterate-ios/README.md

 }
 ```

-1. Create your survey on iteratehq.com and target it to that event
+5. On the Targeting options tab of your Iterate survey, set the survey to show when that event is triggered

 <img src="https://github.com/iteratehq/iterate-ios/blob/master/Assets/event-targeting.png?raw=true" width="500">